 Without a father in a child’s life, he never gets to see what a healthy relationship looks like.
-This compounds with growing up poor, as that means you never get to see what fiscal responsibility looks like either.
+This compounds with growing up poor, which means you never get to see what fiscal responsibility looks like.
 The values you learn are typically ones of reactive survival rather than proactive progression.

-In this world, violence is both the cause of and solution to most problems.
+Violence is the cause of and solution to most problems in this world.
 Therefore, you never learn how to deal with obstacles without the use of miscalibrated judgment.

 Young men from this environment are either too reactive and aggressive or too timid and indirect when they encounter problems in their personal life.
-Either reaction causes the problem to grow larger, either through agitation or neglect.
+Either reaction causes the problem to grow larger through agitation or neglect.

 Why a single mother can’t fill the place of an absent father